g8keeperzuul/Healthcheck-for-MQTT-clients/README.md

 A Python application that monitors MQTT topics and displays their health status via a web interface.
 Health is defined as having received _any_ message on the specified topic over the last 1 hour.

+Useful if you have a lot of IoT devices that publish their updates via MQTT and you want a quick way see if any device has gone offline.

 ## Features

 - Subscribes to multiple MQTT topics from a configurable list